cgonzalezITA/DSFiware-hackathon/assets/docs/README-provider.md

 ## Step 4.5-Addition of the service route to the Apisix without security
 1. Initially, we are going to modify the apisix values file to enable its management of the new route `fiwaredsc-provider.ita.es` and _upgrade_ the apisix helm chart to just renew the involved components (_apisix-control-plane_)
     ```shell
+    # After the new route is described at the manageAPI6Routes it is run (jupyther version could also be used)
+    ./scripts/manageAPI6Routes.sh

     hFileCommand api upgrade
       # Running CMD=[helm -n apisix upgrade -f "./Helms/apisix/values.yaml" apisix "./Helms/apisix/"  --create-namespace]
     ```